exanpe/exa-grails-plugins/exa-datatables/README.md

 ### Customize the rendering

-Sometimes, you need more than simple the data to display, for example, include or exclude only some columns, add extra columns, or simply customize a column label.
+Sometimes, you need more than just the data to display, for example, include or exclude only some columns, add extra columns, or simply customize a column header label.
 Below, an example and some hints to achieve such customization:

 `index.gsp`